Cerement/cerement.github.io/_posts/2020-01-07-tutorial-working-with-custom-package-in-unity-2019-2.md

 ### Assembly Definitions

-[Assembly definitions in Unity](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) provide a way to seperate your scripts into different assemblies.
+Starting from Unity 2017.3, [Assembly definitions](https://docs.unity3d.com/Manual/ScriptCompilationAssemblyDefinitionFiles.html) provide a way to seperate your scripts into different assemblies.
 Each of them acts as a library within the Unity project and has its own dependencies on other assemblies.
 Unity reduces compilation time by only rebuilding the affected assemblies instead of whole project when you make a change.
 Unity's package manager fully relies on these assembly definitions.
 [Here](https://gametorrahod.com/how-to-asmdef-upm/) is an in-depth guide for assembly definitions in Unity.

 Arranging all scripts into assembly definitions is required for packages.
 Assembly definitions will include all scripts in that folder and its subfolders, except for the subfolders with their own assembly definitions.